 So, what does the future hold for this superstar couple?
 To start, they have finished construction on a new cellar in a 17th-century building next door to their home, which will provide a larger, gravity-fed space to work in.
 Add that to their track record of successfully launching a world-class domaine while raising two small children with half of the pair holding two full-time jobs, and you have the outlook for a future that is as bright as any two winemakers in all of France.

-‘Les Raspilleres’ vineyard is an ancient clos that had been abandoned, that Frantz had reclaimed, located at the highest peak in Viré (400m).
+‘Les Raspilleres’, located at the highest peak in Viré (400m), is an ancient clos that had been abandoned.
+Frantz took this over about 15 years ago, bringing it back to its original glory which dates back to the 18th century.
 The terroir is iron-rich reddish limestone that sits next to a quarry that was used to provide the rocks that built churches and houses in the village.
-It was not easy to replant vines here, with the bedrock so close to the surface in some spots.
-He used ancient low-yielding clones of Chardonnay that were planted at high density to attain the steely, mineral-rich Chardonnay that we have come to love from Chagnoleau.
+It was not easy to replant vines here, with the bedrock so close to the surface in some spots; He used ancient low-yielding clones of Chardonnay that were planted at high density to attain the steely, mineral-rich Chardonnay that we have come to love from Chagnoleau.
 He and his equally-talented wife Caroline Gon are on their way to becoming the kings of the village and this emerging superstar cru village of Viré.